The best hot dog joint in every state

 Idaho: Scotty's Hot Dogs, Boise

-There's no fuss or frills at Scotty's Hot Dogs, just really good hot dogs.
-At this Boise food truck, all dogs and toppings are cooked fresh to order by owner Brandon and, although the working hours and locations are pretty elusive (keep an eye on Facebook and Instagram), those who've had a Scotty hot dog say they're the best.
+There's no fuss or frills at Scotty's Hot Dogs – just really good dogs.
+At this Boise food truck, all dogs and toppings are cooked fresh to order by owner Brandon Rex, and those who've had a Scotty hot dog say it's the best place in town.
+The Polish dog and the special Scotty sauce are often singled out for praise.
+The working hours and locations frequently change, so keep an eye on social media for up-to-date information.

 Illinois: Portillo's, Chicago